taublast/AppoMobi.Maui.Gestures/README.md

 This library is used by [DrawnUI for .NET MAUI](https://github.com/taublast/DrawnUi.Maui).

-## What's New - 1.9.1.1
+## What's New - 1.9.2.2

-* Fixed crash when detaching from a destroyed view on iOS
+* Fixed crash on iOS with some MAUI workloads versions
-* Dropped .NET 7 support
-* Compiled for .NET 9 and .NET 8
+* Compiled for .NET 8

 ## Features